 THE LOOK & FEEL, STRUCTURE AND NAVIGATION

-Selecting a design at any stage before this tends to lead to a less effective website, as your message and content is then modified to fit into the design, when ideally the design of your website should be built around the foundation of the purpose of your website.
+Selecting a design at any stage before this tends to lead to a less effective website, as your message and content is then modified to fit into the design, when ideally the design of your website should be built around the foundation of your website's purpose.

 The design of your web property can either be custom developed (the expensive option) or selected from a wide array of professionally designed templates (the cost effective option).
 Selecting from pre-designed pages that fit your strategy also helps avoids disappointment, when the custom design is ready but doesn't match the visuals you had in mind.